ENCO: Life-Cycle Management of Enterprise-Grade Copilots: Abstract

 \section{Abstract}

-Software engineers frequently grapple with the challenge of accessing disparate documentation and telemetry data, including TroubleShooting Guides (TSGs), incident reports, code repositories, and various internal tools developed by multiple stakeholders.
-To enhance the efficiency of on-call engineers (OCEs) and streamline their daily workflows, we introduced DECO---a comprehensive framework for developing, deploying, and managing copilots tailored to improve productivity in engineering routines.
-This paper details the design and implementation of the DECO framework, emphasizing its innovative NL2SearchQuery functionality and a lightweight agentic framework.
-These features support efficient and customized retrieval-augmented-generation (RAG) algorithms that not only extract relevant information from diverse sources but also select the most pertinent skills in response to user queries.
-This enables the addressing of complex technical questions and provides seamless, automated access to internal resources.
-Additionally, DECO incorporates a robust mechanism for converting unstructured incident logs into user-friendly, structured guides, effectively bridging the documentation gap.
-Since its launch in September 2023, DECO has demonstrated its effectiveness through widespread adoption, enabling tens of thousands of interactions and engaging hundreds of monthly active users (MAU).
+Software engineers frequently grapple with the challenge of accessing fragmented documentation and telemetry data, such as Troubleshooting Guides (TSGs), incident reports, code repositories, and internal tools maintained by different teams.
+In this work, we introduced \sysname, a comprehensive framework for developing, deploying, and managing copilots tailored to improve productivity in large scale production scenarios.
+The framework combines an innovative NL2SearchQuery module with a lightweight hierarchical agentic planner to enable accurate and efficient retrieval-augmented generation (RAG) for code, semi-structured data and documents.
+These components allow the copilot to retrieve relevant information from diverse sources and invoke the right skills with low latency to answer highly complex technical questions.
+Since its launch in September 2023, \sysname has demonstrated its effectiveness through widespread adoption, enabling tens of thousands of interactions and engaging over 1,000 monthly active users (MAUs).
+The system has been continuously optimized based on usage patterns and user feedback, resulting in measurable improvements in response relevance, latency, and user satisfaction.